 Beer faucets should be cleaned every two weeks to ensure that the faucet has not been contaminated with mold or bacteria.
 Mold and bacteria are dangerous to those who will consume the beer, and mold and bacteria change the quality of the beer so it won't go unnoticed.

-"Beer stones" which are tiny whiteheads made up of calcium buildup in beer lines, in severe cases will show and customers will not be happy about it!
+"Beer stones" which is calcium buildup in beer lines, in severe cases will show and customers will not be happy about it!

 3. Clean Your Beer Faucet and Beer Lines